 The City of Willmar has over 30 parks spread throughout the community, each with a wide variety of opportunities for residents to participate in.
-Whether you’re interested in a leisurely walk, bike ride, or just sitting by the side of one of Minnesota’s famed 10,000 lakes, you're sure to find a park to enjoy.
+Whether you’re interested in a leisurely walk or bike ride on one of our scenic trails or looking for a playground for the kids, you're sure to find the right spot somewhere in Willmar.
 Willmar's most notable and Popular Park Destinations serve a wide variety of interests.
-From Playground Parks to Dog Parks, theres a place for everyone to enjoy leisure time outdoors.
+From Playground Parks to Dog Parks, there's a place for everyone to enjoy leisure time outdoors.

 Popular Park Destinations

-For information on the programming that takes place in the parks, on the athletic fields or to reserve a park shelter visit the Willmar Community Ed and Rec website or phone (320) 231-8490.
+For information on all activities and programming that takes place in the parks and on the athletic fields, visit the Willmar Parks & Recreation Activity Page.

 GLACIAL LAKES STATE TRAIL (from MN DNR)

-The Glacial Lakes State Trail is located on a former Burlington Northern Railroad grade, and is generally wheelchair accessible.
+The Glacial Lakes State Trail is located on a former Burlington Northern Railroad grade and is generally wheelchair accessible.
 The trail is paved for 22 miles between Willmar, Spicer, New London, Hawick, and the Kandiyohi/Stearns County line.
 An additional 5 miles from Richmond to Roscoe in Stearns County is also paved.
-From Willmar to New London there is 10 miles of grass treadway for horseback riding, while the New London to the Kandiyohi/Stearns County line segment has grass shoulders to accommodate this activity.
+From Willmar to New London there is 10 miles of grass tread way for horseback riding, while New London to the Kandiyohi/Stearns County line segment has grass shoulders to accommodate this activity.

 The gently rolling topography of Central Minnesota was created by glaciers retreating 10,000 years ago.
 The trail cuts across the border between Minnesota's western tallgrass prairie and eastern deciduous forest.
 Though much of the area has been cultivated, remnants of virgin prairie, wetlands, and scattered woodlots can still be found along the railroad right-of-way.
 Whitetail deer, numerous small mammals, birds, reptiles and butterflies can be seen along the trail.